postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/ci-integrations/bitbucket-pipelines.md

 1. Add the Newman configuration you copied from Postman to the `bitbucket-pipelines.yml` file:
     * Replace all instances of `$POSTMAN_API_KEY` with a valid [Postman API Key](/docs/developer/intro-api/#generating-a-postman-api-key).
 1. Commit and push the changes to your remote repository.
 This will automatically start a build in Bitbucket Pipelines.
-1. To view the test results in Postman, open your API and select the **Test** tab.
+1. To view the test results in Postman, open your API and select **Test and Automation**.
 Learn more about [Viewing collection run details](#viewing-collection-run-details).

 ### Example bitbucket-pipelines.yml file